-1.3 EUROPEAN SITES IN CARMARTHENSHIRE COUNTY
+1.3 EUROPEAN SITES COVERED BY THE CALCULATOR

 The Afonydd Cleddau / Cleddau Rivers Special Area of Conservation (SAC), Afon Tywi / River Tywi SAC, the Afon Teifi / River Teifi SAC and the Afon Gwy / River Wye SAC are European sites that are in unfavourable condition or are close to unfavourable condition due to excessive P levels.
-Parts of the catchments of these European sites are within the CCC administrative boundary.
-If a development is within these catchments, a P budget will need to be completed in order to consider if the developer will cause adverse effects on site integrity due to increased nutrient loading to Carmarthenshire's SAC rivers.
+Parts of the catchments of these European sites are within the CCC, CeCC and the PCC administrative boundaries.
+If a development is within one of these catchments, a P budget will need to be completed in order to consider if the developer will cause adverse effects on site integrity due to increased nutrient loading to the SAC rivers.
+As the local planning authority (LPA) each county council must consider the affects to the SAC rivers when evaluating a plan or proposal as the competent authority.
 Figure 2 shows the location of these sites.